Skip to main content

 Why is market segmentation important for your hotel?

 Hotels collect a lot of guest information during the booking process and stay.
 While not all the information is consistent across all channels (for example, direct reservations may carry fields of data OTAs do not provide), making sense of consistent data components is required to successfully understand your own hotel’s market segmentation.
 It is a crucial step in applying this data for the benefit of the hotel’s business.
-For example, when you identify the market segment that offers your hotel the longest stays you can focus on this segment to drive up the average length of stay in your property.
-This may be a goal if reducing housekeeping costs for turning over rooms is on your agenda.

 An additional step is understanding the market segmentation of your local market: knowing what travellers are already staying in your market sets the tone for establishing fair share and fuels meaningful comparisons as well as realistic outlooks.

-Hotel market segment examples
+Hotel market segments examples

 There are no rules as to how you choose to segment the market for your hotel in your individual analysis, however there are recurring themes across hotel data providers and revenue tools that are useful to understand.

-• Revenue tools: Depending on individual setups, most revenue tools use rate categories from your PMS to group reservations into market segments including group, retail, discount, negotiated, wholesale and other.
+• Revenue tools: Depending on individual setups, most revenue tools use rate categories from your PMS to group reservations into hotel target market segments including group, retail, discount, negotiated, wholesale and other.
 They may also group by channel to provide segmentation.

 When in doubt about how a data provider or tool defines a certain market segment, or what data they count in or out, it is best to review their guidelines or ask.
 This way, you always know how to accurately interpret hotel market segmentation provided to you by outside sources.

-Meanwhile, existing reporting structures should not limit you in your own approach to successful hotel segmentation.
+Meanwhile, existing reporting structures should not limit you in your own approach to successful hotel customer segmentation.
 Useful segments for your property may include but are not limited to:

 • Length of stay